Ciao, welcome back to my blog!

 I am not a health expert and, frankly, I have no clue of what is going on.
 I also believe that the majority of people, including our rulers, have no idea of what to do.

-In this post I am sharing with you what I have on my wish list for the next season.
+In this post, I am sharing with you what I have on my wish list for the next season.

-I am going to be rather boring probably but I am looking for classic, timeless pieces that will go effortlessly with most of my current clothes.
+I am looking for classic, timeless pieces that will go effortlessly with most of my current clothes.
 I also would like to treat myself with a couple of quirky items just to jazz things up a bit and avoid looking like a grandma but they are not my priority for the time being.

 I have already a good range of basics to start with, a neutral colour palette wardrobe: t-shirts (black, white, grey), some long sleeves tops (a stripe black and white, blush, burgundy, taupe, brown, black and navy) that will rotate on my jeans and skirts very easily.

 I have a couple of cute floral dresses and some lightweight outwear.
 To accessorise my outfits, I will use my summery bags and a couple of belts.

 The gaps I have got are mainly alternatives to switch my outfit into a smarter look.

 Now, let's dive in: I am going to show you the 9 best items to buy this Spring!

 Shoe-wise I own an old pair of lovely tan oxford shoes from Zara that I always wear very often when it's mild and two pair of trainers that I would wear mainly with skirts and dresses.

 That's why I am going to invest in a good pair of classic black loafers.
 They will be suitable for my favourite outfit combo: jeans + t-shirt or blouse.
 They can easily elevate that simple look making like I have made an effort.
 A good pair of loafers is also ideal for the next autumn, which is a bonus.